marcolanfranchi/AITA-Predictor/README.md

     Open the Jupyter Notebook and run all cells.
 This notebook handles all of our model definition, training, and validation.

 4. **Executing `4-model-ui.py`:**
     The Streamlit app you run in this step is hosted [here](https://aitapredictor.streamlit.app/), so you can skip this step by visiting the site.
+If there are any issues when accessing the site, you can contact us and we will provide an OpenAI API key so that you can run the app locally.
     This step also requires an OpenAI API key in a `.env` file and can incur small costs.
 The script runs a Streamlit app that provides a user interface for making predictions with the model.
 To run the app locally, use the following command:

     ```bash